Chaos in Inhomogeneous Neutrino Fast Flavor Instability: Chaos

+A frequently used strategy to identify chaos involves quantifying the sensitivity of the outcomes relative to the initial conditions.
+One should contemplate an $n$-sphere of initial conditions $\vec{r}_{t_0}+\vec{\delta}_{t_0}^{k}$, centralized at $\vec{r}_{t_0}$ (refer to a two-dimensional depiction at $t_{0}$ in figure \ref{fig: Lyapunov_figure}).
+Here, $\vec{\delta}_{t_0}^{k}$ is a small perturbation and $k=1, \,2, \,...\, n+1$ symbolizes the state space dimensionality of the dynamical system.
+As time progresses, the dynamical system's non-linearity transforms the $n$-sphere into an $n$-ellipsoid (observe the one-ellipsoids at $t_{1}$ and $t_{2}$ in Figure \ref{fig: Lyapunov_figure}), with each dimension experiencing varying rates of expansion and contraction.
+If the shape of the $n$-ellipsoid evolves according to

+$\lambda_{k}$ is a Lyapunov exponent of the dynamical system.
+A positive Lyapunov exponent indicates instability, while a negative one indicates stability.
+Neutral stable regions are implied by a zero Lyapunov exponent.
+A non-linear dynamical system is chaotic if it possesses at least one positive Lyapunov exponent.
+In chaotic systems, the Lyapunov exponent characterizes the average rate of exponential divergence of nearby trajectories in state space \cite{wolf1985determining}.
+If a perturbation evolves for an extended period, the largest Lyapunov exponent will dominate the shape of the $n$-sphere, and the perturbations will follow the direction of maximum divergence \cite{baker_gollub_1996,hilborn2000chaos}.
 The exponential divergence of two nearly identical states suggests that systems with subtle, hard-to-notice distinctions in the initial conditions will soon start to behave differently, and the ability to make forecasts will be rapidly reduced.
 The magnitude of the Lyapunov exponent indicates the rate at which the system's behavior becomes unpredictable.

-Over short time intervals, perturbations may exhibit intricate behavior that is not clearly identified as exponential divergence or convergence.
-Chaos is identified by the average exponential increase in perturbation size, even in the presence of rapid nonlinear fluctuations on a small time scale.
-In bounded dynamical systems, perturbations are expected to cease growing exponentially once they reach certain magnitudes, as state space coordinates cannot exceed values within a specific domain.

-In an $n+1$-dimensional state space, there will be $n+1$ Lyapunov exponents.
-A practical representation is as a small $n$-sphere of initial conditions $\vec{r}_{t_0}+\vec{\delta}_{t_0}^{k}$ centered at a given point $\vec{r}_{t_0}$. $k=1, \,2, \,...\, n+1$ represent each state space dimension of the dynamical system.
-As time progresses, this $n$-sphere evolves into an $n$-ellipsoid, with each dimension stretching and contracting at different rates according to its Lyapunov exponent $\lambda_{k}$ as

-If the perturbations evolve for an extended period, the largest Lyapunov exponent will dominate the shape of the $n$-sphere, and the perturbations will follow the direction of maximum divergence \cite{baker_gollub_1996,hilborn2000chaos}.
+In contrast to linear stability analysis, where the governing equations can be simplified to a linear form with the aim of identifying the existence of growing exponential modes at a specific point in the state space, the analysis of chaos investigates the evolution of perturbations in the non-linear regime of the governing equations.
+Non-linearity is a requirement for the appearance of chaos, as is the confinement of the solution trajectories to a finite volume in the state space $r_i \in [a_i,b_i]$.
+As demonstrated in Appendix \ref{appendixb}, solutions of the neutrino quantum kinetic formalism fall into this category when collisions are not present.